damianhakert/damianhakert.github.io/source/handbook/people-operations/ceo-preferences/index.html.md

 3. My English pronunciation, choice of words, and grammar are not great.
 I'm taking lessons but I welcome corrections when we're having a 1:1 conversation and/or when it might confuse people.
 4. When in a rush I will jump to conclusions, it is OK to ask 'can we take more time to discuss this'.
 5. I sometimes make reports feel like I'm scolding them, as in being angry for a percieved fault.
 It is OK to say, I don't mind you making that point but your tone doesn't make me feel respected.
-6. In my feedback I sometimes sound more like I'm giving an order instead of offering a suggestion, even when I mean the former.
+6. In my feedback I sometimes sound more like I'm giving an order instead of offering a suggestion, even when I mean the latter.
 It is OK to say 'that sounds like an order, I would have appreciated it more in the form of a suggestion'.

 If you speak up about them I should thank you for it, it is OK to say 'this was on your list of flaws so I kinda expected a thank you'.
 I'm sure I have more flaws that affect my professional life.